-They have good writing skills: being able to write clearly and concisely is an extremely important skill for freelance M&A consultants.
+They have good writing skills: being able to write clearly and concisely is an extremely important skill for a freelance M&A consultant.
 In addition to crafting reports that can help you assemble a compelling case for your investment committee or the advisory board.

 They’re professional: they must be able to show up on time, every time, and to maintain a great attitude throughout the course of your project.
-They also need to ensure that they deliver on their promises and that they can help you find a mutually beneficial outcome for everyone involved in the deal.
+People in mergers and acquisitions need to ensure that they deliver on their promises and that they can help you find a mutually beneficial outcome for everyone involved in the deal.

-These are all great starting points for any freelance M&A consultant, but in order to have an effective working relationship with them, it’s important to understand something about their environment in particular.
+These are all great starting points for any consultant in mergers and acquisitions, but in order to have an effective working relationship with them, it’s important to understand something about their environment in particular.